mercylyn/mprogproject/README.md

 The Beatles wrote more than 300 songs.
 Which albums and singles reached the top chart in the UK and on the other side of the Atlantic US?

 ## Solution ##
-Visualizing the Albums and singles that reached the Charts!
+Visualizing the albums and singles that reached the Charts!

 ![](https://github.com/mercylyn/mprogproject/blob/master/beatles_project_proposal.png)